Fuel oil: Bunker fuel

 Bunker fuel or bunker crude is technically any type of fuel oil used aboard water vessels.
 Its name is derived from coal bunkers, where the fuel was originally stored.
 In 2019, large ships consumed 213 million metric tons of bunker fuel.
 The Australian Customs and the Australian Tax Office defines a bunker fuel as the fuel that powers the engine of a ship or aircraft.

 Bunker A is No. 4 fuel oil, bunker B is No. 5, and bunker C is No. 6.
 Since No. 6 is the most common, "bunker fuel" is often used as a synonym for No. 6.
 No. 5 fuel oil is also called Navy Special Fuel Oil (NSFO) or just navy special; No. 5 or 6 are also commonly called heavy fuel oil (HFO) or furnace fuel oil (FFO); the high viscosity requires heating, usually by a recirculated low pressure steam system, before the oil can be pumped from a bunker tank.
 Bunkers are rarely labeled this way in modern maritime practice.

 Since the 1980s the International Organization for Standardization (ISO) has been the accepted standard for marine fuels (bunkers).
-The standard is listed under number 8217, with recent updates in 2010 and 2017.
-The latest edition of bunker fuel specification is ISO 8217: 2017.
+The standard is listed under number 8217, with recent updates in 2017 and 2024.
+The latest edition of bunker fuel specification is ISO 8217: 2024.
 The standard divides fuels into residual and distillate fuels.
 The most common residual fuels in the shipping industry are RMG and RMK.
 The differences between the two are mainly the density and viscosity, with RMG generally being delivered at 380 centistokes or less, and RMK at 700 centistokes or less.
 Ships with more advanced engines can process heavier, more viscous, and thus cheaper, fuel.
 Governing bodies around the world, e.g., California, European Union, have established Emission Control Areas (ECA) that limit the maximum sulfur of fuels burned in their ports to limit pollution, reducing the percentage of sulfur and other particulates from 4.5% m/m to as little as 0.10% as of 2015 inside an ECA.
-As of 2013 3.5% continued to be permitted outside an ECA, but the International Maritime Organization has planned to lower the sulfur content requirement outside the ECAs to 0.5% m/m by 2020.
+As of 2013 3.5% continued to be permitted outside an ECA, but the International Maritime Organization has lowered the sulfur content requirement outside the ECAs to 0.5% m/m as of 2020.
 This is where Marine Distillate Fuels and other alternatives to use of heavy bunker fuel come into play.
 They have similar properties to diesel #2, which is used as road diesel around the world.
 The most common grades used in shipping are DMA and DMB.
 Greenhouse gas emissions resulting from the use of international bunker fuels are currently included in national inventories.